cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 Authors: Kyle Cranmer

 Ben Recht got my attention with a [tweet](https://x.com/beenwrekt/status/1848733784868589815) about his blog post "[The Higgs discovery did not take place](https://www.argmin.net/p/the-higgs-discovery-did-not-take).”
 I’m generally a fan of Ben’s writing, but I think he’s off base on a number of issues, and I’ll explain why.
-[This is a first draft of this post, I'll try to finish soon.]
+[Updated Oct 23rd, 2024]

-[Ben's post](https://www.argmin.net/p/the-higgs-discovery-did-not-take) starts off with a debate about statistics (the role of null hypothesis testing), but the post goes into a lot of other issues and ends with a daming conclusion
+[Ben's post](https://www.argmin.net/p/the-higgs-discovery-did-not-take) starts off with a debate about statistics (the role of null hypothesis testing), but the post goes into a lot of other issues and ends with a damning conclusion
 <blockquote>
 The Higgs Discovery is a celebration of modern bureaucracy, not a revelation about material reality.
 </blockquote>